IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 - Drag & drop functionality includes all child elements when holding down `ctrl`.
 This can be very useful to quickly visualize associated elements, and all types in folders or packages.

 #### Error Management Enhancements
-As part of V4.1, the Intent Architect team has rearchtiected the way that errors work within the designers.
+As part of V4.1, the Intent Architect team has rearchitected the way that errors work within the designers.
 This brings better robustness, predictability as well as performance improvements.
 As part of this initiative, `Intent.Exceptions.ElementException` errors produced by modules during the Software Factory Execution are able to provide a link to the metadata element that backs the failing logic.
 Users can click this link which will navigate them to the element in it's owning designer.

 ![Advanced Mapping System Example](images/4.1.0/element-exception-example.png)